vkhodygo/topy/INSTALL.md

   --global-option="-L/home/linuxbrew/.linuxbrew/opt/brewsci-mumps/lib"
 ```

-It is a good idea to keep OpenMPI's `bin`folder in your path to run ToPy, especially
+It is a good idea to keep OpenMPI's `bin` folder in your path to run ToPy, especially
-because you need `mpiexec` to run MUMPS in parallel.
-To do that, I recommend using
+because you need `mpiexec` in order to run MUMPS in parallel.
+To do that, I
-a virtual environment and include them in its `activate` file.
+recommend using a virtual environment and include them in its `activate` file.
 For example:

 ```bash
 python3 -m venv ~/venv-topy